LongBu/AWS-SAP-C02-Study-Guide/README.md

 ##### S3 Standard-IA
   * Good for Disaster Recovery and/or backups
+  * Good for infrequentyly accessed objects that need immediate access

 ##### S3 One Zone-IA
   * Data lost when AZ is lost/destroyed